There are shops (art boutiques, designer stores, and second-hand places) and restaurants at Jaffa Flea Market (Shuk Hapishpeshim).

 Other Places

 And of course, this section would not be complete without mentioning Abu Hassan Restaurant.
-This small authentic restaurant at Shivtai Israel Street offers some of the best falafel and hummus in Israel.
+This small authentic restaurant at Shivtai Israel Street offers some of Israel’s best falafel and hummus.

-The Old Man and the Sea at Jaffa Port (85 Kedem Street) specialize in seafood and is another favorite restaurant.
+The Old Man and the Sea at Jaffa Port (85 Kedem Street) specializes in seafood and is another favorite restaurant.

 A good meal is not complete without a great dessert.
-And there is an abundance of places.
+Besides Yaffa Knafeh, there are several ice cream cafes and a place that sells Muhallebi.

 Stores at Jaffa Flea Market

 Hamsa in Arabic means five.
 The five fingers are a universal sign of protection.
-Interestingly, this ancient amulet (traced to ancient Mesopotamia) made its way into Muslim, Jewish, and Christian religions.
+Interestingly, this ancient amulet (traced to ancient Mesopotamia) entered Muslim, Jewish, and Christian religions.

 Types Of Stores

-There is also an area with stands.
-People bring their old stuff and sell it:
+- Ami’ad Fair at Ami’ad Street 9 is an open area with stands.
+People bring their old stuff and sell it.

 As you can see, there is everything for everybody.

-And towards the end of this post, I want to mention the Perfume Shop.
+Toward the end of this post, I want to mention the Perfume Shop.
 It is a unique shop in Israel.
-In Zielinski and Rozen Parfumerie, they create original perfumes for customers, with no two scents alike.
+Zielinski and Rozen Parfumerie create original perfumes for customers, with no two scents alike.
 Neat concept.

 Summary

 Some people love flea markets, and others hate them.
-But, since the Jaffa flea market offers a wide variety of stores, including boutiques and art galleries, even the latter can enjoy spending several hours there.
+But, since the Jaffa flea market offers many stores, including boutiques and art galleries, even the latter can enjoy spending several hours there.

 As I mentioned initially, all our visits were on Friday mornings.
 It is the busiest time, with the widest variety.
 Thus, I would recommend coming at this time.
 And during events and festivals, you can visit during the evening.
 But if you do not like crowds, you can visit another time.